yfrit/televops/README.md

 ## Queries

-Once you have the queries build on Azure Devops and their ids saved, add them to the `.env` file.
-For more information on how to do this, see the [Azure Devops Query Documentation](https://docs.microsoft.com/en-us/azure/devops/boards/queries/using-queries).
+Once you have the queries built on Azure Devops and their ids saved, add them to the `.env` file.

 ```env
 SPRINT_ITEMS_QUERY_ID=<your-sprint-items-query-id>